wp-plugins/radio-station/readme.md

 #### I don't want to use Gravatar for my Host/Producer's image on their profile page.

 Then you'll need to install a plugin that lets you add a different image to your Host/Producer's user account and edit your author.php theme file accordingly.
 That's a little out of the scope of this plugin.
 I recommend [Cimy User Extra Fields](http://wordpress.org/extend/plugins/cimy-user-extra-fields/)

+#### Can I use this plugin for Podcasts?

+While the plugin is not specifically geared toward Podcasting, which is not live programming, some podcaster's have used Radio Station to let their subscribers know when they publish new shows.

+#### Can I use this plugin for TWitchTV, Facebook Live, or Clubhouse shows?

+Sure, there's no reason why you couldn't use the plugin to display a show schedule on a WordPress site for those services.
+Unfortunately, we are not currently syncing events from these platforms, but may do so in the future.
+While there may be APIs available from the larger services, Clubhouse does not yet have a public API, so scheduled rooms can't be automated to the Radio Station show scheduling system.

+#### Can I use Google Calendar to print a show schedule online.
+Can I import/sync my Google Calendar with Radio Station?

+We haven't built an interface between Google Calendar and Radio Station just yet, but it's on our radar to do so in the foreseeable future.

 #### What languages other than English is the plugin available in?